-It is beyond the scope of this paper to enter into a discussion of the merits of the Textile Exchange's Report Regenerative Agriculture Landscape Analysis (2022b).
-Suffice it to say we could find nothing demonstrating a positive return to smallholders from transitioning to regenerative principles in this report.
-To quote leading agronomist and agroecologist Alain Peeters:
+It is beyond the scope of this paper to enter into a discussion of the merits of the Textile Exchange's Report Regenerative Agriculture Landscape Analysis (2022b).65 Suffice it to say we could find nothing demonstrating a positive return to smallholders from transitioning to regenerative principles in this report.66 To quote leading agronomist and agroecologist Alain Peeters:

 "Regenerative agriculture is a trendy concept focusing on soil regeneration.
 It is a narrow concept [...]
-Regenerative systems that sequester carbon in soils but are not profitable or are based on worker's exploitation are not sustainable or acceptable."
+Regenerative systems that sequester carbon in soils but are not profitable or are based on worker's exploitation are not sustainable or acceptable."67

-As for the ability of regenerative agriculture to generate significant net sequestration of soil organic carbon (SOC), a recent meta analysis suggests that the evidence simply is not there.
-Current carbon emissions from global agriculture are estimated at +3.5 PgC/year.
-Estimates of maximum potential mitigation vary, but the most recent studies top out at 0.43 PgC/year.
+As for the ability of regenerative agriculture to generate significant net sequestration of soil organic carbon (SOC), a recent meta analysis suggests that the evidence simply is not there.68 Current carbon emissions from global agriculture are estimated at +3.5 PgC/year.69 Estimates of maximum potential mitigation vary, but the most recent studies top out at 0.43 PgC/year.70

 This is perhaps not surprising, no-till agriculture is already practiced on about one third of U.S. croplands and comes with its own potential additional emissions from the production of herbicides.
-Other methods of increasing soil carbon sequestration by irrigating, fertilizing, and so on, also come with their own emissions in production, reducing their net impact.
+Other methods of increasing soil carbon sequestration by irrigating, fertilizing, and so on, also come with their own emissions in production, reducing their net impact.71

 Manure in particular, comes with significant carbon emissions attached.
-As they do with organic cotton production, Textile Exchange attempts to get round this by using tools such as Cool-Farm that allocate no manure production emissions to the crop carbon footprint.
+As they do with organic cotton production, Textile Exchange attempts to get round this by using tools such as Cool-Farm that allocate no manure production emissions to the crop carbon footprint.72

-Given that even in the USA - a market where traditionally few farmers have used it - manure is currently a 'hot commodity', and that the EPA estimates that in 2020, manure management accounted for 9% of US methane emissions, it seems to us unlikely that regulators - including the PEF - will be able to sanction such accounting acrobatics, and we would not recommend that any brand adopt such a system.
+Given that even in the USA - a market where traditionally few farmers have used it73 - manure is currently a 'hot commodity', and that the EPA estimates that in 2020, manure management accounted for 9% of US methane emissions74, it seems to us unlikely that regulators - including the PEF - will be able to sanction such accounting acrobatics, and we would not recommend that any brand adopt such a system.75 is clearly better left to those with greater expertise.
+On the other hand, supporting previous findings, Lessmann et al. (2021)76 highlight that to encourage both soil fertility and SOC sequestration, it is best to focus on agricultural soils with large yield gaps and/or where SOC values are below levels that may limit crop production.
+For cotton production an obvious candidate is sub Saharan Africa where ICAC data shows that 11 nations harvest the lowest yields in the world: between c100 and c370 kilos per hectare, or roughly half the global average.77

 It is, of course, an excellent idea that farmers should be incentivised to farm in a manner that promotes carbon sequestration.
-But given the complexity of the topic and the difficulties in accurate measurement, evaluating regenerative impacts seems well beyond the capacity of fashion brands and their funded initiatives, and is clearly better left to those with greater expertise.
-On the other hand, supporting previous findings, Lessmann et al. (2021) highlight that to encourage both soil fertility and SOC sequestration, it is best to focus on agricultural soils with large yield gaps and/or where SOC values are below levels that may limit crop production.
-For cotton production an obvious candidate is sub Saharan Africa where ICAC data shows that 11 nations harvest the lowest yields in the world: between c100 and c370 kilos per hectare, or roughly half the global average.
+But given the complexity of the topic and the difficulties in accurate measurement, evaluating regenerative impacts seems well beyond the capacity of fashion brands and their funded initiatives, and

-Focusing on increasing sub Saharan cotton yields would have the added benefit of making a very real contribution to SDGs 1 & 2.
-Indeed, given that the very data that is used to promote comparative fiber sustainability also shows that raw material production is not a major contributor to apparel's lifetime GWP impact in any case (see Annex I for further detail), we would submit that fashion and its funded initiatives, should not be permitted to continue to distract attention with the false promise of preferred fibers significantly reducing global GWP impacts, and should instead be required to focus on promoting:
+Focusing on increasing sub Saharan cotton yields would have the added benefit of making a very real contribution to SDGs 1 & 2.78 Indeed, given that the very data that is used to promote comparative fiber sustainability also shows that raw material production is not a major contributor to apparel's lifetime GWP impact in any case (see Annex I for further detail), we would submit that fashion and its funded initiatives, should not be permitted to continue to distract attention with the false promise of preferred fibers significantly reducing global GWP impacts, and should instead be required to focus on promoting: